yanir75/Java-Elevator-Algorithm/README.md

 In this project we implemented the online algorithm.
-For the offline project please check this [link](https://github.com/yanir75/Python-Elevator-Algorithm.git)
+For our offline algorithm project please check this [link](https://github.com/yanir75/Python-Elevator-Algorithm.git)

 ## Offline Algorithm: